 Mohs Micrographic Surgery

 Mohs surgery is a decades-old procedure that has stood the test of time as one of the most successful skin cancer removal methods available.
-A meticulous procedure, it is precise and results in immediate and complete tumor removal.
+Mohs micrographic surgery is precise and results in immediate and complete tumor removal.
 Its success rate is 97-99%, depending on cancer type, and features both long-lasting results and a shorter recovery time for patients.
 Dr. Schram is our Mohs surgical specialist and is known for her meticulous technique and warm demeanor.

 It is the most common cancer in the U.S., and it is estimated that more than 1 in 5 Americans has it or will have it in their lifetime.
 When skin cancer is caught early, the prospects for survival are excellent.
 There are several types of skin cancer and surgical procedures to eliminate the disease are ideal for removing cancerous cells in both superficial and deeper cancers.
 Click here to learn more about skin cancer.